karrick/golfw/README.md

 ### golfw.WriteCloser compared to io.Discard

-To determine how much overhead golfw.WriteCloser adds to a data pipeline, I created a benchmark file in `benchmarks/benchmark_test.go` to stream a megabyte of sequential bytes directly to io.Discard, and another benchmark that streams the same bytes through golfw.WriteCloser to the same io.Discard.
+To determine how much overhead golfw.WriteCloser adds to a data pipeline, I created a benchmark file `benchmark_test.go` to stream a megabyte of sequential bytes directly to io.Discard, and another benchmark that streams the same bytes through golfw.WriteCloser to io.Discard.
 On my development system, streaming through golfw.WriteCloser adds between 1% and 4% overhead to the pipeline.

 ```
 $ go test -bench=.